ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 Which reads as: *There exists a shape x that is a circle and there exists a shape y that is a square, and x (which is a circle) is bigger than y (which is a square)*.

-#### Aristotlian form example 2
+#### Aristotelian form example 2

-Let's repeat our translation for, *Every circle is bigger than all rectangles* using Aristotlian form.
+Let's repeat our translation for, *Every circle is bigger than all rectangles* using Aristotelian form.
 We know that we will still need two existential quantifiers, but we will only introduce each quantifier just before the corresponding variable is needed in a predicate.

-We can translate the statement using Aristotlian form as follows:
+We can translate the statement using Aristotelian form as follows:

 ```text
 ∀ x (isCircle(x) → (∀ y (isSquare(y) → biggerThan(x, y))))